mathun3003/PySNA/docs/docs/user-guide/overview/cli.md

 - ```users``` (required): IDs or unique screen names of Twitter users.
 Pass in the users separated by space.
 - ```compare``` (required): Comparison attributes Must be from the following: ```relationship```, ```followers_count```, ```followees_count```, ```tweets_count```, ```favourites_count```, ```common_followers```, ```distinct_followers```, ```common_followees```, ```distinct_followees```, ```commonly_liked_tweets```, ```distinctly_liked_tweets```, ```similarity```, ```created_at```, ```protected```, ```verified```.
-For an overview of what the comparison attributes do, see the corresponding section in the [overview](overview.md).
+For an overview of what the comparison attributes do, see [here](./literals-compare-users.md).
 Provide the comparison attributes separated by space after the ```-c``` flag.
 - ```features``` (positional): Define the components of the feature vector for the ```similarity``` comparison attribute.
 Must be passed in if the aforementioned comparison attribute was provided.
 Features must be from: ```followers_count```, ```friends_count```, ```listed_count```, ```favourites_count```, ```statuses_count```.